Plaster of Paris and Joint Compound are two common materials used by homeowners for patching up holes and cracks in walls.

 In this blog post, we’ll discuss both these products in detail, the differences between the products, along with the pros and cons of each material so that you can decide which is right for your next project.

 What is Plaster of Paris?

-Plaster of Paris (POP) is a white powdery substance that is obtained by calcining gypsum.
+Plaster of Paris (POP) is a white powdery substance obtained by calcining gypsum.